ABOUT ME

 Agur!

-As noted on the Home page, I'm Euskaldun (Basque, Iparralde region).
+As noted on the Home page, I'm Euskalduna (Basque, Iparralde region).
 My ancestral and ongoing land and waters are Lapurdi, in the Biarrtitz/Miarritz area.
 My paternal family is Northern German.
 I grew up on Wampanoag territories around Buzzards Bay, Cape Cod, MA, and have studied on Kanaka Maoli lands and waters around Honolulu, HI.

 Currently I am at Washington State University on Yakima and Umatilla territories.
 I started here last year, after a supportive fellowship from NAIS at Dartmouth College.